5k-mirrors/poe-live-search-manager/README.md

 # Poe::Sniper

-**An important note before I add it to the app: before aware of formatting the input correctly.
+**An important note before I add it to the app: be aware of formatting the input correctly.
 E.g. the last entry should not contain a comma at the end.
 You can learn more about the JSON format [here](https://www.w3schools.com/js/js_json.asp).**

 Poe::Sniper is a desktop app that notifies you in-game when items you’re looking for are listed for trading in Path of Exile.
 It is an alternative to keeping several browser tabs open but it consumes far less resources and you don’t have to switch between the game and your browser all the time.
 You can use the same custom search criteria and can even message the seller instantly.